 First impressions matter.
 We all know that.
 Yet many companies struggle to create a smooth onboarding process that converts happy hires into productive employees.
 If you’re looking to create or rework your company’s onboarding, here are some common mistakes - and more importantly, how to avoid them.

 Too often, HR spends unnecessary time in the employee’s first few days handling paperwork – no employee should spend the majority of the first day filling out forms.
-As a hiring manager, you would want to spend less time on introducing the employee to tools and procedures and more time on performance.
+As a hiring manager, you want to spend less time introducing the employee to tools and procedures and more time on performance.
 According to Global Recruiting, employees who go through a long-term, structured onboarding process will achieve full productivity 34 percent faster than those who have no onboarding at all.
-83 percent of high performing companies begin their onboarding process before a new hire even enters the office.
+83 of high-performing companies begin their onboarding process before a new hire even enters the office.
 Modern onboarding tools let you give new hires access to their own intro dashboard (on all devices) before they sit down at their new desk, and documentation should easily be uploaded by the employee at their convenience.
-This allows them to input personal details, read company policies, watch training videos or access team structures and checklists.
-As a result, you can help them to stay engaged in the run-up to their start date and spend more time on important meetings, face-to-face coaching, and other training processes.
+This allows them to input personal details, read company policies, watch training videos, or access team structures and checklists.
+As a result, you can help them stay engaged in the run-up to their start date and spend more time on important meetings, face-to-face coaching, and other training processes.

-This means more new hires, more admin, more risk of reduced productivity during ramp-up periods.
-Too often both HR and the hiring manager is spending time on onboarding paperwork and introductions, after day 1 - instead of digitizing those tasks, before day 1 (the pre-boarding phase).
-You could automate the distribution of intro videos, documents, team emails, micro training, reminder emails, etc. - reducing the admin time & costs, ‘re-using’ content, and setting parts of the onboarding on autopilot.
+This means more new hires, more admin, and more risk of reduced productivity during ramp-up periods.
+Too often, both HR and the hiring manager are spending time on onboarding paperwork and introductions after day one, instead of digitizing those tasks during the preboarding phase.
+For example, you could automate the distribution of intro videos, documents, team emails, micro training, reminder emails, etc. reducing the admin time and costs, re-using content, and setting parts of the onboarding on autopilot.
 In modern HR/learning tools, you can even define triggers that remind the new hire or manager to take certain actions before a certain date.
-That way you free up time for 1-on-1 meetings and other high-value tasks related to job performance.
+That way you free up time for one-on-one meetings and other high-value tasks related to job performance.
 Having said that, it doesn’t mean you should automate everything.
 People love people.
-Automation should be seen as an enabler for more interaction and higher qualified conversations, that leads to productivity early on.
+Automation should be seen as an enabler for more interaction and higher-qualified conversations, leading to productivity early on.